 CPR & AED Recertification

-– Current and valid CPR C or HCP / AED certification (proof of certification is required and must be less than 3 years old)
+– Current and valid CPR C / AED certification (proof of certification is required and must be less than 3 years old)

 – Can be from any recognized Canadian training provider

 – Can be either an original certification or recertification

 – CPR Level A can not be recertified.
 You will be required to complete the full course again if your original certification is in Level A

 How Do I Upgrade from Level C to HCP?